Complex-Valued Autoencoders: Deep Architectures

-\be B^*A^*AB C DE\Sigma_{XX} E^*D^*=B^*A^*\Sigma_{YX}E^*D^* \ee Finally, if $\Sigma_{XX}$ is invertible and $AB$ and $DE$ are of full rank, then $ABLDECx_t=0$ for any $t$ is equivalent to $L=0$, and thus the function $E(A,B,C,D,E)$ is strictly convex in $C$.
+\be B^*A^*AB C DF\Sigma_{XX} F^*D^*=B^*A^*\Sigma_{YX}F^*D^* \ee Finally, if $\Sigma_{XX}$ is invertible and $AB$ and $DF$ are of full rank, then $ABLDFCx_t=0$ for any $t$ is equivalent to $L=0$, and thus the function $E(A,B,C,D,F)$ is strictly convex in $C$.
 Thus in this case we can solve Equation \ref{eq:deep7} for $C$ to get Equation \ref{eq:deep2}.